The Potential of Multilayered Hierarchical Nonterrestrial Networks for 6G: A Comparative Analysis Among Networking Architectures: Multi-Layered Non-Terrestrial Networks

 \textbf{GEO-LEO Integration (Configuration GLE in Fig.~\ref{fig:1}).} The introduction of frequent and affordable orbital insertions in the \acrlong{leo} (typically between 600 and 1,500 km) opens up new opportunities for communication.
 Compared to standalone GEO constellations, the GLE framework improves optical sensors resolution and geographical position accuracy thanks to the increased proximity to the targets, thus offering the same sensing efficiency with lighter payloads and smaller size or, equivalently, incorporating more capable platforms at the same cost.
 Moreover, it guarantees improved payload performance since LEO satellites, which operate in rarified environments, can implement aerodynamic deorbiting and maneuvers via air breathing electric propulsion.
 Furthermore, GLE achieves better wireless coverage and lower latency since LEOs can amplify and relay the upstream GEO signals towards the ground.
 GLE also provides both dense and comprehensive coverage when GEO's ability to support connectivity over very large areas while being continuously visible from terrestrial terminals and LEO's flexibility are leveraged together.

 However, the high-speed mobility and related Doppler shift experienced in the lower orbits require dense constellations of satellites to maintain signal continuity on Earth.
-A standalone space network may also complicate delay-sensitive delivery of data as the channel capacity has to be split among a very large number of on-the-ground terminals, thus saturating the available bandwidth.
+A standalone space network may also complicate delay-sensitive delivery of data as the channel capacity has to be split among a very large number of ground terminals, thus saturating the available bandwidth.

-\textbf{GEO-HAP Integration (Configuration GHE in Fig.~\ref{fig:1}).} HAPs, which operate in the stratosphere, can act as wireless relays to improve global connectivity.
+\textbf{GEO-HAP Integration (Configuration GHE in Fig.~\ref{fig:1}).} HAPs, which operate in the stratosphere, can act as wireless relays to improve global connectivity, as acknowledged in the literature~\cite{ye2020space}.
 Compared to the GE and GLE configurations, GHE not only improves capacity by amplifying the GEO signal before~forwarding it to the ground, but also ensures quicker and cheaper deployment.
 Also, it offers adaptive networking capabilities as the network topology can be adjusted on demand based on instantaneous temporal and traffic demands.
 The GHE approach guarantees continuous end-to-end coverage as HAPs, unlike LEO satellites, operate in a quasi-stationary position, and allow communication equipment to operate with less interference and/or distortion.
 Additionally, GHE permits to host computing and storage facilities on HAPs, i.e., closer to the ground users, rather than on satellites, thus promoting better latency and reliability for applications like mission offloading thanks to the more favorable link budget in the HAP-Earth link.
-In this configuration, GEO satellites can still provide widespread coverage to terrestrial users, while controlling HAP's operations in a centralized way.
+However, while standalone GEO deployments can offer wide geographical connectivity, an intermediate HAP will necessarily reduce the footprint shaped on the ground, and should operate in constellations/swarms to ensure seamless~coverage.